 For more information, please contact: Stefan Stjerngren or Helena Whitmore +44 (0)20 7246 4225 privatebanking@seb.co.uk sebgroup.com/PrivateWealth This communication is made by Skandinaviska Enskilda Banken AB (publ), London Branch for informational purposes only.
 Our London Branch is available to introduce you to the SEB Private Wealth Management & Family Office network outside the United Kingdom.
 Authorised and regulated by the Swedish Financial Supervisory Authority.
 Authorised by the Prudential Regulation Authority.
-Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority are available from us on request.
-Stockholm Copenhagen Helsinki Oslo London Frankfurt Nice Luxembourg Singapore
+Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
+SEB Stockholm Copenhagen Helsinki Oslo London Frankfurt Nice Luxembourg Singapore